rhysd/clever-f.vim/README.md

 Here, `ta` searches `a` forward then matches the character before `a` and `Ta` searches `a` backward then matches the character after `a`.
 You can see the highlighted target is dynamically changed following the cursor's direction.

+### Highlighting characters which can be directly jumped to

+clever-f.vim can highlight the characters in the line which can be directly jumped to.
+With this feature, you can easily understand where cursor can move by the `f{char}` input before inputting `{char}`.

+For example, when 'aba' is in the current line, cursor can reach the first 'a' with `fa` but cannot reach the second 'a'.
+In this case, the first 'a' is highlighted but the second 'a' is not when typing `f`.

+To enable this feature, set `1` to `g:clever_f_mark_direct`  in your vimrc.
+Note that setting `1` after Vim starts does not work.

 ### Timeout